 If you really love your clients, you have to be willing to let them go.
 If they come back then they love you, too.
-Since starting ProFromGo Internet Marketing, I can count on one hand how many clients decided to move on to work with another provider or agency.
-That is a rarity for us but when it does happen, we want to always be sure we left our client in a better place than we met them in terms of their business and website considerations.
+Since starting our first agency, ProFromGo Internet Marketing, and growing into Vendilli Digital Group, we rarely see clients leave us to work with another agency.
+That is a rarity for us, but when it does happen, we want to always be sure we left our client in a better place than we met them in terms of their business and website considerations.

 In this article I'm going to explain how and why we set up Google Analytics (GA) the way we do for our clients.
 The second goal of this article is to also explain to new clients coming to PFG from other agencies or "SEO companies" why we may not be able to access very valuable historical data in cases where the other agency didn't set up Google Analytics the way we prefer and isn't willing to play ball with you (or us).

 If you're a website designer/consultant, agency owner, or employee, and you have different systems and softwares set up in a way where clients aren't free to leave and take their digital "things" with them, then you're probably doing something wrong.

 Don't Hold Your Client's Data Hostage

 A few years ago while sitting in a classroom at the University of Pittsburgh receiving some training and tutelage from our buds at LunaMetrics, I made an interesting discovery: I'd been setting up Google Analytics in a manner that was less than ideal for some clients who may not want to work with us for eternity.
 When I was first getting started doing mostly some freelance consulting, I thought: "Why would a client ever want to leave?"